 Factors Causing Water Scarcity in Balochistan

 There are a number of factors that have contributed to the water scarcity problem in Balochistan.
-These include Lack of rain, Inefficient irrigation practices, Unsustainable groundwater extraction, Poor water governance, and Lack of investment in infrastructure.
+These include a Lack of rain, Inefficient irrigation practices, Unsustainable groundwater extraction, Poor water governance, and a Lack of investment in infrastructure.
 Nowadays there is a severe water crisis in Balochistan.
 Animals and human beings both are facing water shortages.
 There is a need to create awareness among all sections of society about the importance of water conservation and its need in near future.
 Government should also take some measures to improve the efficiency and accountability of government institutions responsible for water resource management.
 Furthermore, there is a need to invest in improving the infrastructure for water supply and sanitation in order to solve this problem.
 People are drinking unhygienic water which is leading to different water-borne diseases.

 How to Improve Water Management